 You don’t even really need to worry about coding that much if you have some capital.
-You come up with the concept first and outsource the building, design and coding to freelancers on places like Upwork or Fiverr.
+Come up with the concept first and outsource the building, design, and coding to freelancers at places like Upwork or Fiverr.

-Focus could be on a specific area of med or even on any of the ideas already outlined.
-Something that would be useful as a quick point of reference for students on the go.
+The focus could be on a specific area of med or even on any of the ideas already outlined.

 These channels make great money from YouTube advertising alone.
-And that’s without the up-sell of their viewers on the many digital-based courses and services they offer too.
+And that’s without the up-sell of their viewers on the many digital-based courses and services they offer.

-His first degree was actually at the New York National Academy of Design.
-Before he transitioned into healthcare after taking on regular medical illustration based gigs.
+His first degree was at the New York National Academy of Design!

-Needless to say it worked out well for him.
+Needless to say, illustration worked out well for him.
 But what’s to say, particularly if you’re good at drawing (or want to get better) that it couldn’t happen for you?

 Just check out Armando Hasudungan if you don’t believe me.
 An Australian-based resident who actually combined drawing and illustration with YouTube and exam preparation (numbers #6 and #3 on this list) while at med school in Sydney.

 Proof that any kind of hybrid combination of these suggestions is possible also!

 Partha Shukla and his colleague Neal Dharmadikari started a project in med school designing notebooks for doctors and students to better take detailed patient physicals.
 They then took their product into another 25 U.S. States in the short space of six months.
 Successfully growing a new company, Perfect H&P, that comes up with physical solutions to real healthcare-based problems.

 If you think about it, there are countless opportunities like this to explore in med school.